tfo-apj-demos/terraform-vsphere-single-virtual-machine/README.md

 ## Quick Start
 Provision a virtual machine in your private cloud environment with ease using predefined "t-shirt sizes".
-[See full example](#quick-example)
+For practical examples of how to use this module, please refer to the [examples](./example) directory in this repository.

 ## About This Module
 This Terraform module simplifies the provisioning of virtual machines in a vSphere cluster.
 It utilizes predefined configurations for CPU and memory sizes, and automatically selects the appropriate cluster and datastore based on the environment and storage profile.